 - Spatial and temporal coverage

-Please follow our Metadata Guidelines.
-Records that do not conform to program standards will need to be corrected before they can be ingested into California Revealed's repository.
+Records that do not conform to program standards will not be accepted.
+The Awardee must make corrections before record ingest into the California Revealed repository.